cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 ---
 layout: splash
-title: DSi Hacks Guide
+title: DSi Guide
 header:
   overlay_color: "#1a1d24"
   overlay_image: /assets/images/home-page-feature.png
   overlay_filter: 0.5
-  caption:
+  cta_label: "Get Started"
+  cta_url: "#get-started"
-excerpt: "The complete guide to modding your Nintendo DSi,<br> from stock to CFW."
+excerpt: "The complete guide to modding<br>your Nintendo DSi, from stock to CFW."
 ---

-Thoroughly read all of the introductory pages **(including this one)** before proceeding.
-{: .notice--info}

-For guides to modify other devices, check out the [cfw.guide](https://cfw.guide) website.
+For complete guides to homebrew and custom firmware for other devices, check out [CFW.Guide](https://cfw.guide/).
 {: .notice--primary}

 This guide is not compatible with Nintendo DSi development consoles.
 {: .notice--danger}

+Thoroughly read all of the introductory pages (including this one!) before proceeding.
+{: .notice--info}

 ## What is homebrew?

-Homebrew applications are unlicensed software made for closed systems such as the Nintendo DSi.
-This can include save editors, games, emulators and more.
+[Homebrew](https://en.wikipedia.org/wiki/List_of_homebrew_video_games) usually refers to software that is not authorized by Nintendo.
+It allows you to run homebrew games, tools like save editing and backup, and emulators for various older systems.

 Homebrew can be run for free on all Nintendo DSi consoles, regardless of firmware version or region.
 All you need is an entry point and an SD card to store your homebrew.
-The entry point we'll use is Memory Pit, but there are other entry points you could use if Memory Pit is unusable.
+The main entry point used in this guide will be called Memory Pit, but there are other entry points you could use if Memory Pit is unusable.

 ## What is Custom Firmware?

 **Custom Firmware** ("CFW") is a modified version of the original firmware that extends functionality and makes improvements to certain aspects.
-For instance, custom slot-1 code allows for creating dumps and run previously blocked flashcarts.
-You can also run advanced homebrew directly from boot and change which homebrew gets launched depending on the button held.
+For instance, it can be used to creating backups of games and run previously blocked flashcarts.
+You can also configure it to run homebrew titles at boot by holding down a specific button.

-Custom Firmware on a Nintendo DSi needs to be launched via a bootrom exploit, which is why we use Unlaunch.
-From there, you can install hiyaCFW, an aforementioned CFW which redirects the System NAND to the SD card, dubbed "SDNAND."
-This allows for custom homebrew, and new DSiWare on your Nintendo DSi Menu without any of the risks involved.
+Custom Firmware on a Nintendo DSi can be launched using a low-level exploit, called Unlaunch.
+From there, you can install hiyaCFW, an aforementioned CFW which runs your internal storage (NAND) off of the SD card, dubbed "SDNAND."
+This allows for the installation of custom homebrew and DSiWare apps onto your DSi Menu without the risks of breaking your system.

-The benefits of Unlaunch + hiyaCFW over other homebrew launch methods are numerous and as such, it is recommended to use this guide over any other that relies on outdated software (such as sudokuhax, hbmenu & hardmodding).
+The benefits of Unlaunch + hiyaCFW over other homebrew launch methods are numerous and as such, it is recommended to use this guide over any other that relies on outdated software (such as sudokuhax, hbmenu and hardmodding).

 The only requirement to installing Custom Firmware is to make sure you can access homebrew, which we will get to in the guide.